fluttercandies/waterfall_flow/README.md

         none,

         /// follow max child trailing layout offset and layout with full cross axis extend
-        /// last child as loadmore item/no more item in [ExtendedGridView] and [WaterfallFlow]
+        /// last child as loadmore item/no more item in [ExtendedGridView] and [MasonryGridView]
         /// with full cross axis extend
         fullCrossAxisExtend,